How to set up a direct Wi-Fi connection in Windows XP? (Page 1

 Wi-Fi or wireless fidelity refers to a wireless LAN technology

-that is developed based on IEEE 802.11a/b/g.
-Wi-Fi is commonly
+that is developed based on IEEE 802.11a/b/g or the recently

 used in a star configuration with a wireless access point or